 BAC means your breath or blood alcohol content expressed in scientific terms.

-The maximum punishment is 1 year in jail, $1,000 fine, 96 hours of community service, an alcohol evaluation, a 24-hour alcohol education class, and up to 86 hours of alcohol therapy.
-First time offenders almost never get jail.
+The maximum punishment is 1 year in jail, a $1,000 fine, 96 hours of community service, an alcohol evaluation, a 24-hour alcohol education class, and up to 86 hours of alcohol therapy.
+First-time offenders almost never get jail.
 Jail is required for second offenders and drivers with BACs over .20.
 But, sometimes, a jail substitute, such as electronic home monitoring, can be arranged.
 A third DUI requires 60 days or more days in jail.

 A Department of Revenue hearing officer, not the court, decides what happens to your driver’s license.
 If you have a BAC of .08 or greater, your driver’s license will be revoked for a minimum of nine months.
-First offenders may have the revocation reduced to as little as 30 days by obtaining ignition interlock.
+First offenders may have the revocation reduced to as little as 30 days by obtaining an ignition interlock.
 You can prevent the BAC revocation only if you (1) ask for a hearing within 7 days after a breath test and (2) win the hearing.

 Don’t walk, run to the nearest Department of Motor Vehicles (DMV) office and request a hearing.
 You are permitted to drive with a temporary driver’s license until the date of your hearing.

 Not unless you were in jail, hospitalized or have some other extraordinary circumstance.

 Once your driver’s license is revoked, it stays revoked until you reinstate it.
 You must apply to DMV to reinstate.